Data for Policy 2026 (DfP’26)

 • Area 6: Global Challenges and Dynamic Threats

-We are pleased to announce a conference–journal integrated review process with Data & Policy, a peer-reviewed, open-access journal published by Cambridge University Press (2024 Impact Factor: 2.7, Q2 Public Administration; CiteScore: 3.5, Q1 Social Sciences Miscellaneous).
+We are pleased to announce a conference–journal integrated review process with Data & Policy, a peer-reviewed, open-access journal published by Cambridge University Press.
 Full papers submitted to the conference will be reviewed simultaneously for both venues, while authors presenting extended abstracts at the conference are also invited to submit full papers to Data & Policy.
 Read more about the integrated peer review process on this page.

 Local chairs Manuel Portela, Carlos (Chato) Castillo , Vladimir Estivill-Castro, Migle Laukyte and Antoni Rubi-Puig from Universitat Pompeu Fabra are delighted to work with conference general chairs Zeynep Engin (Data for Policy CIC), Jon Crowcroft (University of Cambridge and The Alan Turing Institute), and Stefaan Verhulst (New York University).
 Full details of conference committee members can be found on this page.